Skip Navigation

 1. Contents

-2. 1.
-What is a Sales Pipeline?
+2. What are the Benefits of a Sales Pipeline?

-What is a Sales Pipeline?
+What are the Benefits of a Sales Pipeline?

 Establishing a strong sales pipeline is a great way to gain visibility into the successes and failures of your sales efforts.
 By tracking your opportunities’ progress through the sales pipeline stages, you can gauge the average length of your sales process and identify ways to make it run more smoothly.
 You can also more accurately predict future revenue and spot resource or skill shortfalls.